What rate does my balance transfer revert to?

-|Credit Card Issuers||Reverts back to||Maximum Balance Transfer Amount||Minimum Balance Transfer Amount|
+|Credit card issuers||Reverts back to||Maximum balance transfer amount||Minimum Balance Transfer Amount|

 |ANZ||Standard balance transfer rate||95% of the approved credit limit||$100|

-|Bank of Melbourne||Purchase||95% of the approved credit limit||$200|
+|Bank of Melbourne||Cash advance rate||80% of the available credit limit||$200|

 |Bank of Queensland||Cash advance rate||80% of your credit limit||$500|

-|Bank SA||Purchase||95% of the available credit limit your new BankSA credit card||$200|
+|BankSA||Cash advance rate||80% of the available credit limit on your new BankSA credit card||$200|

 |Bankwest||Standard balance transfer rate||95% of the approved credit limit||$500|